LTER-LIFE/FDFDT-Manual/docs/index.md

 ## Acknowledgements {.unnumbered}

-We would like to thank the FAIR Data for Digital Twins team - Cees Hof, Kim Ferguson, Eric Kuijt - for the regular discussions, feedback and suggestions on the manual and guide.
+We would like to thank the FAIR Data for Digital Twins team - Cees Hof, Kim Ferguson, and Eric Kuijt - for the regular discussions, feedback and suggestions on the manual and guide.
+We thank Marcel E. Visser and Wim Hugo for their input and advice on the overall project.

-<... to be added ...>
+Many thanks to the custodians of the datasets that are used as examples throughout this guide.
+The lessons learned from FAIRifying and structuring these datasets form the bedrock for the design and implementation of the workflow.
+We thank Judith Risse, Marcel E. Visser (bud burst data), Joost Vogels, Wilco C.E.P.
+Verberk (cricket data), G.F.
+(Ciska) Veen, Freddy ten Hooven, and Wim H. van der Putten (CLUE data), as well as all the people who contributed to the many years of data collection.

+We thank the Royal Netherlands Academy of Arts and Sciences (KNAW) for their financial support through the Institutes Research Fund 2022 ( ).